srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 2: Deploy Azure IoT Edge enabled Linux VM

-In this unit you will deploy an Ubuntu Server VM with Azure IoT Edge runtime support from the Azure Marketplace.
+In this exercise, you will deploy an Ubuntu Server VM with Azure IoT Edge runtime support from the Azure Marketplace.

 In previous labs you have created the VM using the Azure Portal.
-This time around, we will create the VM using the Azure CLI.
+In this lab, you will use Azure CLI to create the VM.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Open the Azure Cloud Shell by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.
+1. On the Azure portal toolbar, click **Cloud Shell**.

+    Ensure that the evironment is set to **Bash** in the shell.

 1. To create a resource group for the Azure IoT Edge enabled VM, enter the following command: